vitr-archive/valet4windows/README.md

-Caddy server couldn't be run as a service on Windows (means the cmd is always open), on a flip side could be easily closed)), here is more https://forum.caddyserver.com/t/requested-plugins-ideas-for-developers/127 https://github.com/mholt/caddy/issues/293 it's requested as a plugin for Caddy, hopefully they implement this soon.
+Caddy server couldn't be run as a service on Windows (means the cmd is always open), on a flip side could be easily closed)), here is more https://forum.caddyserver.com/t/requested-plugins-ideas-for-developers/127 https://github.com/mholt/caddy/issues/293 it's requested as a plugin for Caddy, hopefully they implement this soon, but my workaround with an extra cmd window works just fine.
 * Rescan parked folders manually after adding new subfolder(s) (could be resolved with some sort of filesystem watcher, e.g. node.js)